devennn/devennn.github.io/_posts/2020-05-10-predicting-unknown-words-word2vec.md

 published: false
 ---

 Word2Vec is no doubt a powerful algorithm to compute word embeddings.
-The one layer network approach make it consume less compute power while producing excellent result compared to other embeddings algorithm.
+The one layer network make it consume less compute power while producing excellent result compared to other embeddings algorithm.
 One of the downside of Word2Vec embeddings model is the inability to identify new words.
 In this post, I tested a simple method to overcome this problem.

-The dataset used is the COVID-19 Malaysian tweets.
-I have also pretrained a Word2Vec model on Malaysian Tweets.
-One interesting observation on Twitter dataset is a word can have lots of variation.
+The test dataset used is the COVID-19 Malaysian tweets.
+I also pretrained a Word2Vec model on Malaysian Tweets.
+One interesting observation on Twitter dataset is the variation of words caused by typo, prefix or someone just think it is better to add extra letter :satisfied:.
 ```
 psttt -> ['pssttt', 'pstt', 'psstttt', 'psssttt']

 entrances -> ['entrance', 'entranced', 'enterance', 'entrace']
 ```

 The word ```psttt``` is not a formal word.
-However, they we definitely understand what it means.
+However, we definitely understand what it means.
 So, we don't really care how the word is spelled.
 The second word, ```entrances``` exists in english dictionary.
-We may or may not care how it is spelled.
-But we can still understand the word.
+We may or may not care how it is spelled as long as we understand it.
+For human, most of the times, we're able to self-correct a word.
 For a computer, even one letter difference is enough to convice the words are not the same.

-# Plan of Attack
+# Predict unknown words

 Since word embeddings are trained based on context words, we can use this idea to predict similar words as well.
 We understand that frequent words in the tranining corpus will have better embedding representation.
 In a social media corpus, this idea can be tricky since we don't know what is the most used words.
 In the example above, we don't know which of the word ```psttt``` exists frequently.
 But, that doesn't matter since we only want to find the similar words.
 So, any variation is okay as long as the word make sense for computer and human especially.